-8 minuten lang Martenson over Chloroquine
+8 minuten lang Martenson over Chloroquine:

 https://youtu.be/rRgnQs6D1u8?t=1027